 - Candidates for both the CCD and the CBDT must complete an application to sit for the exam.

-- Once eligibility is determined, you can sit for the initial certification exam, during one of six test windows each year.
+- Once eligibility is determined, you can sit for the initial certification exam.

 - Once you pass the exam, your CCD or CBDT certification is valid for a period of five (5) years.
 ISCD Members are automatically enrolled in the MOC program, with no additional charge aside from your annual membership fee.
-Non-members will be enrolled in MOC for one year and then need to pay the MOC dues annually.
+Non-members will be enrolled in MOC for the first year after successfully passing the exam and then need to pay the MOC dues annually.

 For more information on Maintenance of Certification please visit the FAQ’s: FAQ Page